IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_key.rst

     Name of the user role.Valid roles are Writer, Reader, Manager, Administrator, Operator, Viewer, Editor and Custom Roles.

-  resource_alias_id (False, str, None)
+  resource_instance_id (False, str, None)
-    The id of the resource alias for which to create resource key
+    The id of the resource instance for which to create resource key

+  tags (False, list, None)
+    None

   id (False, str, None)